Utah Pair Project

 Researchers at the University of Utah are looking for participants for a large-scale study on dating experiences.
-Specifically, we are looking to recruit people who are currently dating someone new, and learn how their dating experiences unfold over the next six months.
+Specifically, we are looking for newly dating couples to learn how their dating experiences unfold over the next six months.

-This study is the first of its kind, and we hope that it will greatly improve our understanding of how people’s dating experiences change and develop over time.
+We hope that this study will greatly improve our understanding of how people’s dating experiences change and develop over time.

-- You must currently be dating someone new.
-Specifically, we are looking for people who went on their first date with a current dating partner fewer than four weeks ago.
+You must currently be seeing someone new.
+Specifically, we are looking for couples who went on their first date together fewer than six months ago.

-Compensation.
 Each component of the study will be compensated separately.
-For the initial survey, you will be entered into one of three $100 Amazon.com gift card draws.
-For the weekly surveys, you will be paid up to $50 ($2 for each weekly survey).
-If you are invited for the in-lab session and you and your partner decide to attend, you will each be paid $25 for participating ($50 total).
-Finally, you will be entered into a $100 Amazon.com gift card draw for each of the two follow-up surveys.
+For the initial survey, you will be entered into a drawing to win one of three $100 Amazon.com gift cards.
+For the lab session, you and your partner will each be paid $25 for participating ($50 total).
+For the weekly surveys, you will each be paid up to $50 ($2 for each weekly survey).

-If you are interested in participating, please email us at firstname.lastname@example.org, or fill out the contact form below.
+If you are interested in participating, please email us at firstname.lastname@example.org.
 One of our research assistants will get back to you soon!

 The information posted on this site is consistent with the research reviewed and approved by the University of Utah Institutional Review Board (IRB).
 However, the IRB has not reviewed all material posted on this site.
 Contact the IRB if you have questions regarding your rights as a research participant.
 Also contact the IRB if you have questions, complaint, or concerns which you do not feel you can discuss with the investigator.
 The University of Utah IRB may be reached by phone at (801) 581‐3655 or by email at.